AstarNetwork/astar-docs/docs/xcm/building-with-xcm/xc-reserve-transfer.md

 Usually we pay for transactions using chain's native token.
 It's expected that its emission was controlled and will not cause any problems.
 But in some cases we may want to allow users pay for transactions using foreign assets only.

 To do that remote chain should be configured to allow XCM execution payment using that asset.

-If an asset is configured as sufficient then an account containing such an asset does not need to hold existential deposit in native tokens of that chain.
-So an account does not need to have any native tokens to receive such an asset.